PART 2A OF FORM ADV: FIRM BROCHURE

 Employees may buy and sell shares of EWMCX, and other securities that are purchased and sold for clients, in their personal accounts subject to the Firm’s pre-clearance and personal trading policies.

 Certain employees may, in their capacity as portfolio manager, manage other employee accounts, including those for other Evercore Wealth portfolio managers on a discretionary basis, which does not require pre-clearance.
+In some cases, Evercore Wealth employees may invest in or maintain an interest in funds, pooled investment vehicles, limited partnerships or limited offerings and investment strategies that are also selected and recommended to clients.

 Employees may occasionally be appointed to an advisory board for a Limited Partnership fund that Evercore Wealth recommends for clients and in which Evercore Wealth clients are invested.